codersMom/angular100-labs-2020-06-22/Ch01-Overview/1vs-code/README.md

     ![GitHub](screenshots/1-github.png)

-    This is a good option if you are using a virtual machine for class and have more than one monitor.
-If this your situation, you may want to open this now on your other monitor as you move forward in the directions.

 2. Bookmark this page for easier access later.
 In Chrome can hit the star in the upper right hand side and choose Bookmarks bar.
    ![Bookmark star in chrome](screenshots/1bookmarks-star.png)

 3. If you do not see the bookmarks bar, hit control+shift+B to make it appear.
    ![Bookmark bar in chrome](screenshots/1-bookmarks-bar.png)

+   Using GitHub is a helpful option if you are using a virtual machine for class and have more than one monitor.
+If this is your situation, you may want to open the GitHub link now on the second monitor as you move forward in the directions.

-### **Part 1 - The Angular100-Labs project**
+### **Part 2 - The Angular100-Labs project**
 [back to top](#links-to-content-below)

 1. Make sure you have VS Code open and can see the Angular100-Labs repository.
 Ensure the Explorer pane is visible, listing the files/directories.
-Recall to click the icon if the view is hidden.
+Recall to click the Explorer icon if the view is hidden.

 ![](screenshots/3-angular100-labs-layout.png)